GenomicsAotearoa/introduction-to-shell/docs/01-introduction.md

     file using your keyboard's down arrow or use the <kbd>Space</kbd> key to go forward one page and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
     to quit.

+!!! magnifying-glass "Busy looking terminal ? time to 🆑"

+    Type the word `clear` into the terminal and press the `Enter` key.

+    !!! terminal "code"

+        ```bash
+        $ clear
+        ```

+    This will scroll your screen down to give you a fresh screen and will make it easier to read.
+    You haven't lost any of the information on your screen.
+If you scroll up, you can see everything that has been output to your screen up until this point.

+    !!! tip "Hot-key combinations are shortcuts for performing common commands."

+        The hot-key combination for clearing the console is `Ctrl+L`.
+Feel free to try it and see for yourself.

 !!! question "Challenge"